calimangto119/Portable_Python_IDE/README.md

-# Portable Python IDE
+Portable Python IDE
+Tags: #Python, #IDE, #Portable, #USB, #Development, #CodeEditor, #Debugger, #PackageManagement, #PyInstaller, #Windows

-## Description
+Description
 This application is a portable Python IDE designed to run directly from a USB drive on Windows.
-It lets you set up a self-contained Python development environment by creating a dedicated **PPython** folder on your USB drive.
+It lets you set up a self-contained Python development environment by creating a dedicated PPython folder on your USB drive.
 You can use either a regular or a portable version of Python.
-When you launch the IDE, you'll be prompted to select your Python installation folder (the one containing `python.exe`), and the IDE will use that environment to run your scripts.
+When you launch the IDE, you'll be prompted to select your Python installation folder (the one containing python.exe), and the IDE will use that environment to run your scripts.

-### Key Features
+Key Features

-- **Code Editor:**
+Code Editor:

-  - Syntax highlighting and line numbering.
+Syntax highlighting and line numbering.
-  - Search and replace functionality.
+Search and replace functionality.

-- **Integrated Output & Debug Panels:**
+Integrated Output & Debug Panels:

-  - Real-time output display.
+Real-time output display.
-  - Debugger interface using pdb for step-by-step execution.
+Debugger interface using pdb for step-by-step execution.

-- **Package Management:**
+Package Management:

-  - Install, upgrade, list, and import Python packages.
+Install, upgrade, list, and import Python packages.
-  - Export and import requirements files.
+Export and import requirements files.

-- **Auto-Save & Backup:**
+Auto-Save & Backup:

-  - Automatically saves your work every few minutes.
+Automatically saves your work every few minutes.
-  - Options for backing up configurations and scripts.
+Options for backing up configurations and scripts.

-- **Standalone App Creation:**
+Standalone App Creation:

-  - Convert your scripts into standalone executables using PyInstaller.
+Convert your scripts into standalone executables using PyInstaller.

-## Setup Instructions
+Setup Instructions

-1. **Prepare Your USB Drive:**
+Prepare Your USB Drive:

-   - Create a folder named **PPython** on your USB drive.
+Create a folder named PPython on your USB drive.
 This folder will serve as the destination for your Python installation.

-2. **Install Python:**
+Install Python:

-   - Install the regular version of Python using the official installer.
+Install the regular version of Python using the official installer.
-   - Optionally, copy the installed Python folder into your **PPython** folder on the USB drive if you want to keep everything portable.
+Optionally, copy the installed Python folder into your PPython folder on the USB drive if you want to keep everything portable.
-   - Install pip and pyqt5 if not already installed before first launch.
+Install pip and pyqt5 if not already installed before first launch.
 Packages required for IDE's User Interface.

-3. **Copy the IDE Script:**
+Copy the IDE Script:

-   - Place the IDE script (e.g., `RDB_To_CSV_Database_Viewer.py`) on your USB drive.
+Place the IDE script (e.g., RDB_To_CSV_Database_Viewer.py) on your USB drive.

-4. **Run the IDE:**
+Run the IDE:

-   - Launch the script on a Windows machine.
+Launch the script on a Windows machine.
-   - When prompted, select your Python installation folder (the one containing `python.exe`).
+When prompted, select your Python installation folder (the one containing python.exe).
 This configures the IDE to use the chosen Python environment.

-5. **Start Developing:**
+Start Developing:

-   - Use the integrated code editor to write, run, and debug your Python scripts.
+Use the integrated code editor to write, run, and debug your Python scripts.
-   - Manage packages and create standalone executables—all from your portable environment.
+Manage packages and create standalone executables—all from your portable environment.

-## License
+License

-This project is licensed under the **Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0)**.
+This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).
 You are free to share this work as long as you give appropriate credit, do not use it for commercial purposes without explicit permission, and do not modify it.

-For the full license text, see the [LICENSE](LICENSE) file or visit [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).
+For the full license text, see the LICENSE file or visit CC BY-NC-ND 4.0.

-## Disclaimer
+Disclaimer
 This software is provided "as-is" without any warranty.
 The author is not liable for any damages or issues arising from its use.